rob-coaching/js-loop-helper/README.md

 const sum = arr.reduce((sum, num) => sum + num, 0) // loop through all numbers in array, adding the to sum.
 Use 0 as default sum
 ```

-In case we want to build up a STRING we start with "" as default.
+In case we want to build up a STRING we start with "" (empty string) as default.

 ### Scenario 3: Input = ARRAY => Output = OBJECT